 MDC biologists have been studying these prehistoric fish since at least the 1960s, yet we still have much to learn.
 Angler surveys and other research and monitoring efforts have helped us assess reservoir populations, but these data have not provided the information needed to implement the best possible management strategies.
 We need more and better information on where fishing and harvest occur throughout the state, the number of people who fish for paddlefish and the number and sizes of paddlefish caught and harvested.
 This information can help us further manage our stocking program, these popular fisheries and our paddlefish management efforts.

-Beginning in 2015, MDC is conducting a 5-year tagging project.
-Both legal and sublegal paddlefish will be tagged in Lake of the Ozarks, Harry S. Truman Lake, Table Rock Lake and the Mississippi River.
-Paddlefish are being tagged to help monitor harvest, learn more about this species, and improve paddlefishing.
+In 2015, MDC began a 5-year project tagging Paddlefish to learn more about this species and improve paddlefish management.
+Both legal and sublegal fish are being tagged in Lake of the Ozarks, Harry S. Truman Lake, Table Rock Lake and the Mississippi River.

-Biologists will tag paddlefish from each location from December to March 14th each year of the project.
-All paddlefish will be tagged with reward tags.
-Each year a reward will be given for the 1st tag that you turn in and all returned tags will be entered into a raffle for up to $500.00.
+MDC will jaw tag up to 2,000 fish per year in each reservoir and up to 1,000 fish per year in the Mississippi River, beginning in late October/early November and through the start of the spring snagging season.
+Paddlefish will be tagged with reward tags.
+Each year a reward (a special “I caught a Missouri Paddlefish” t-shirt) will be given for the 1st tag that an angler returns and all returned tags will be entered into a drawing for up to $500.

 Please call or send this information to: